Kmerck88/SuggestionApp/README.md

-# SuggestionApp
+# Suggestion Application (C#)

+Overview
-The Suggestion application is designed to provide users with a platform for generating and managing suggestions.
-Whether it's gathering feedback from customers, ideas from team members, or recommendations from users, this application aims to streamline the suggestion process
+The Suggestion application, built in C#, is a platform designed to streamline the process of generating and managing suggestions.
+It caters to various use cases, such as gathering customer feedback, ideas from team members, or user recommendations.